Flolight/Software-Defined-Communication-Infrastructure-Project/README.md

 Launching the [cleanAll.sh](cleanAll.sh) script with root privileges will clean all the environment (docker containers, images and mininet topology).

 ### Creating the mininet topology
-In order to create the mininet topology, just run the [buildTopo.sh](buildTopo.sh) script.
+In order to create the mininet topology, change the sdncontroller address in the [buildTopo.sh](buildTopo.sh) with the one presented by the enp0sx interface of your machine.
+Then just run the [buildTopo.sh](buildTopo.sh) script.
 ### Start the different instances
 #### The application server
 ```